geovedi/book-notes/2023/drama-free.notes.md

   - Journaling and reflection are tools to become aware of repeated patterns and their origins.
   - Self-awareness is crucial to breaking negative patterns and fostering healthier relationships.
 - Reflection on Childhood Issues:
-  - The text encourages reflecting on personal patterns, using prompts to identify issues.
+  - Reflecting on personal patterns, using prompts to identify issues.
   - The goal is to recognize and address challenges stemming from childhood experiences.

 ### Trauma Across Generations